angular/angular/aio/content/guide/router-tutorial-toh.md

 Give it a `loadChildren` property instead of a `children` property.
 The `loadChildren` property takes a function that returns a promise using the browser's built-in syntax for lazy loading code using dynamic imports `import('...')`.
-The path is the location of the `AdminModule` (relative to the app root).
+The path is the location of the `AdminModule` (relative to the application root).
 After the code is requested and loaded, the `Promise` resolves an object that contains the `NgModule`, in this case the `AdminModule`.

 <code-example path="router/src/app/app-routing.module.5.ts" region="admin-1" header="app-routing.module.ts (load children)"></code-example>